 Prior to doing this activity, please read the Bull (2013) course reading.
 After you have read the article, I would like you to record a short (maximum 3 minute) video where you reflect on a previous facilitated learning experience you have had where you found the facilitator to be exceptional or outstanding.
 This experience could be in a previous online or face-to-face course you have taken, a professional development workshop or training course, or some other formal or informal learning experience.
 Describe the experience.
 Upon reflection of the event, which of Bull’s eight roles did your exceptional facilitator demonstrate, and how did they demonstrate it?
 Other than the eight roles described by Bull, did the facilitator demonstrate any other qualities that made the event exceptional in your mind?
 What were they?

 Once you have recorded your video, post it to the General Class Discussion Forum in Moodle.

 By the end of week 1, I would like you to write a blog post on your initial response to the topic of digital facilitation using a format known as 3-2-1.
 There are no right or wrong answers in this activity.
 The blog post is meant to be a starting point that you will revisit at the end of the course to see how your own thoughts and ideas on digital facilitation have changed over the course.

 Your blog post is meant to quickly capture your initial thoughts about digital facilitation and follow this 3-2-1 structure.

-- 3 thoughts or ideas you have about digital facilitation.
+- 3 initial thoughts, ideas or feelings you have about facilitation in digital environments.